List of goalscoring NHL goaltenders

 Billy Smith of the New York Islanders became the first goaltender to score an NHL goal on November 28, 1979, when he was given credit following an own goal by the Colorado Rockies.
 Ron Hextall of the Philadelphia Flyers became the second goalkeeper to score, and the first to score by taking a shot.
 Martin Brodeur has scored the most NHL goals by a goaltender, with two in the regular season and one in the playoffs.

-The most recent goal was scored by Linus Ullmark from the Boston Bruins on February 25, 2023, against the Vancouver Canucks.
+The most recent goal was scored by Ilya Sorokin of the New York Islanders on March 1, 2025, against the Nashville Predators.

 Technique

 Under modern rules, the only realistic chance for the goaltender to score exists when the opposing goaltender is pulled for an extra attacker, leaving the six-foot-wide net at the other end of the rink empty.
-It is assumed that the opposing goaltender, if in net, would not commit a blunder.
-Furthermore, the goaltender is prohibited from travelling to the other side of rink; specifically, he is not allowed to cross the centre red line in order to participate in a play, where the position of the puck is prescribed as the "determining factor" by Rule 27 of the Official NHL Rule Book.
+It is assumed that the opposing goaltender if in the net, would not commit a blunder.
+Furthermore, the goaltender is not allowed to cross the centre red line to participate in a play, where the position of the puck is prescribed as the "determining factor" by Rule 27 of the Official NHL Rule Book.
 The result is that the goaltender cannot participate in play in the opponent's zone, and must take a shot from his side of the rink.
-Coaches generally discourage any player from shooting at an empty net from their own side of the red line because if the shot goes wide, it results in an icing infraction (unless the team is short-handed, in which case they are allowed to ice the puck).
-This brings the face off back in the defensive zone and prohibits the offending team from making any substitutions.
+Coaches generally discourage any player from shooting at an empty net from their side of the red line because if the shot goes wide, it results in an icing infraction (unless the team is short-handed, in which case they are allowed to ice the puck).
+This brings the face-off back to the defensive zone and prohibits the offending team from making any substitutions.
 In practice, a shot from the goaltender is taken from the side of his net, because further travel risks turning the puck over.
 Due to the distance between the two nets, the puck has to be shot with a trajectory and speed that prevents the opposing team from stopping it while it travels.
-All NHL goaltenders who have scored a goal by shooting the puck have done so with an empty net; the goals credited to goaltenders that did not shoot the puck were all the result of own goals by the opposing team who had their crease vacated.
+All NHL goaltenders who have scored a goal by shooting the puck have done so with an empty net; the goals credited to goaltenders who did not shoot the puck were all the result of their own goals by the opposing team who had their crease vacated.